Kinnoshachi/notes/FAQ-S3.md

 S3 FAQ
-Q: What does S3 stand for?
-What is it?

-Simple Storage Service.
-It's way to storage objects on the Cloud.
-It generally provides 11 9's of durability and 4 9's of availability.
+S3 generally provides 11 9's of durability and 4 9's of availability.

-Q: What type of data should you store in S3?

-S3 is Object-based storage, so you should store key-value objects.

-Q: How much data can you store on S3?
-What are the minimum and maximum file sizes?

-It's unlimited.
 File size minimum: 0 maximum: 5TB.
 A single PUT operation can upload 5GB though.

-Q: What is multipart upload and what are the advantages?
-At what file size should use multipart upload?

 Multi-part upload allows you: